Yes, I tried it. And it’s amazing.

 “Yep!
 Try it out!” we answer in unison.
 Okay, maybe not in unison, but we’ll work on it.

-All in all, weather you are looking to upgrade your personal hygiene or your bathroom, or are simply inspired by your worldly honeymoon travels, Superior Bidet can help you clean up your act and make you a trendsetter.
+All in all, whether you are looking to upgrade your personal hygiene or your bathroom, or are simply inspired by your worldly honeymoon travels, Superior Bidet can help you clean up your act and make you a trendsetter.

 Blog post by Real Weddings Magazine’s Associate Editor Emily Peter.